Zaheer Yousef

-Zaheer Raza Yousef OBE, FRCP is a British cardiologist and academic known for his contributions to the treatment of heart failure, cardiac resynchronisation therapy, and cardiovascular device research.
+Zaheer Raza Yousef is a British cardiologist and academic known for his contributions to the treatment of heart failure, cardiac resynchronisation therapy, cardiac device research, and humanitarian work.
 He is Consultant Cardiologist and Lead Clinician for Heart Muscle Diseases and Heart Failure Devices at the University Hospital of Wales and Honorary Professor at Cardiff University.

 Education

-Yousef earned a Bachelor of Science degree with first-class honours in 1988 and a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree in 1992 from the University of London.
-He completed a Doctor of Medicine (MD) in 2003.
+Yousef earned a Bachelor of Science degree (immunology) with first-class honours in 1988 and a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree in 1992 from Guy’s Hospital (University of London).
+He completed a Doctor of Medicine (MD) in 2003 at St Thomas’ Hospital (University of London), focusing on post-infarction ventricular remodelling.

 Career

 Yousef was appointed Consultant Cardiologist at the University Hospital of Wales in 2005, where he leads services in heart failure, heart muscle disease, and cardiac resynchronisation.
 He is Honorary Professor at Cardiff University and serves as Clinical Lead for Cardiovascular Research in Wales.

 He has held leadership roles with the Welsh Cardiovascular Society and Heart Research Wales.